run-llama/llama_index/docs/module_guides/evaluating/evaluating_with_llamadatasets.md

 enable various kinds of evaluation methodologies of LLM-based applications or systems, including RAG systems.
 Of course, to evaluate the system one needs an evaluation method, the system itself, as well as evaluation datasets.
 It is considered best practice to test the LLM application on several distinct datasets emanating from different sources and domains.
-Doing so, helps to ensure the overall robustness (that is, the level in which the system will work in unseen, new cases) of the system.
+Doing so helps to ensure the overall robustness (that is, the level in which the system will work in unseen, new cases) of the system.